Tufan Erhürman

-Tufan Erhürman (born 1970) is a Turkish Cypriot academic, lawyer, diplomat and a former Prime Minister of Northern Cyprus.
+Tufan Erhürman (born 11 September 1970) is a Turkish Cypriot academic, lawyer, diplomat, and politician who has been the 6th President of Northern Cyprus since 2025.
 A scholar in public law by profession, he served in the negotiations to solve the Cyprus dispute between 2008 and 2010.
 He previously worked for the Ministry of Justice of Turkey between 1999 and 2004 and worked for the establishment of the position of ombudsman in Turkey.
-He is the current leader of Republican Turkish Party.
+He is the current leader of the Republican Turkish Party.
 He held the office of Prime Minister beginning January 2018 as the leader of a four-party coalition.
 The coalition government resigned on 9 May 2019, with Erhürman continuing as Prime Minister until the office was taken over by Ersin Tatar on 22 May 2019.
+He was elected president of Northern Cyprus in a landslide in the 2025 Northern Cypriot presidential election.

 Education

 Erhürman finished his secondary education in Türk Maarif Koleji.
 He was then enrolled to study law at Ankara University in 1988.
 He received his master's degree and doctorate from Ankara University as well.
 His 2001 PhD thesis was on the "Non-Juridical Inspection of the Authority and the Ombdusman".